samccone/drool/readme.md

 #### Real World wins

-Drool has made it far easier to identify memory leaks in an automated and reproducable way, for example:
+Drool has made it far easier to identify memory leaks in an automated and reproducible way, for example:

 * TodoMVC
   * [JSBlocks](https://github.com/tastejs/todomvc/pull/1297#issuecomment-112828342)